NUSpecialProjects/gitmarks/README.md

 5. Finally, open one last new tab: run `make frontend-run`

-## Running locally in dev mode without using Make (due to multi-line env variable issues):
+## Running locally in dev mode without using Make:

 1. Launch Docker Desktop
 2. In the repo root: run `docker compose up --build`